 Day 3 Morning arrival to Singapore

-Note: If you flew on a Saturday, you only need to take 1 day leave on Monday to enjoy this itinerary.
-Alternatively, if time and budget permits, you can consider the afternoon departure flight by Scoot on Friday and return later on Sunday afternoon.
+Note: If you fly on Saturday, you only need to take one day off on Monday to enjoy this itinerary.
+Alternatively, for more time, depart Friday afternoon and return Sunday afternoon.

 Accommodation